Alpinist David Göttler takes us through his must-haves to prepare for an extraordinary season climbing in the mountains.

 Which ONE essential can you not live without?

 Just being outdoors!
-If you took that away and locked me in a room I
+If you took that away and locked me in a room I would go mad.

 Do you have preferred weather conditions on the mountains?

 Normally I would say not too hot.
 But the cool thing with running is there are no bad conditions.
 If you choose the right layers you will have fun!